THE SUSHI GUIDE – A LIST OF ALL TYPES OF SUSHI 寿司

 Hata 羽太 Grouper Hata is a shortened form of Mahata.

 Hatahata 鰰 Sandfish Hatahata is found in the north of Japan.
 Best prepared in Yamagata and Akita.
+It is more often used as an ingredient of hotpots.
 It used to be called Satake after a Japanese feudal lord who shipped them.
 Stocks have dwindled greatly in recent years.

 Hawara American Mackerel Hawara is a more plain version of Saba and fished in North America.
 This is the North American name.